 Not Driving Defensively

-Many accidents happen when other drivers are driving aggressively, causing issues on the road.
+According to an auto accident attorney, many accidents happen when other drivers are driving aggressively, causing issues on the road.
+If you see any one suffering and have a medical AED training you can help dissolved the situation.
 Many try to dominate lanes or tailgate other drivers.
-Making sure to de-escalate the situation with defensive driving can help.
+Making sure to de-escalate the situation with defensive driving can help, and also hiring a lawyer for car accidents is essential in case these happen.
 Also, you can receive low-cost classes on how to do so.
-And that also reduce your insurance rate.
+And that also reduce your insurance rate, while getting legal help is important too, luckily there are Different types of lawyers so you can find some legal help for your exact case.

 Low Speed Crashes are Common

 While many of the most severe crashes happen at high speed, many are at 30 miles per hour or lower.
-Some are simply unavoidable or the result of factors such as weather or faulty parts or manufacture.
+According to a personal injury lawyer some are simply unavoidable or the result of factors such as weather or faulty parts or manufacture.
 Driving a little under the speed limit or as circumstances allow can further reduce the risk of a crash.

 Drunk and Impaired Drivers